 Schlumberger (SLB) Gains But Lags Market: What You Should Know

-Heading into today, shares of the world's largest oilfield services company had lost 3.89% over the past month, lagging the Oils-Energy sector's gain of 4.63% and the S&P 500's gain of 0.88% in that time.
+Coming into today, shares of the world's largest oilfield services company had gained 6.72% in the past month.
+In that same time, the Oils-Energy sector gained 10.65%, while the S&P 500 gained 5.65%.

-Wall Street will be looking for positivity from Schlumberger as it approaches its next earnings report date.
+Investors will be hoping for strength from Schlumberger as it approaches its next earnings release, which is expected to be April 22, 2022.
 The company is expected to report EPS of $0.34, up 61.9% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $6.04 billion, up 15.63% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $6 billion, up 14.94% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Schlumberger.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.82% lower within the past month.
-Schlumberger is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.74% lower.
+Schlumberger currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Schlumberger currently has a Forward P/E ratio of 20.03.
-For comparison, its industry has an average Forward P/E of 26.33, which means Schlumberger is trading at a discount to the group.
+In terms of valuation, Schlumberger is currently trading at a Forward P/E ratio of 21.7.
+This valuation marks a discount compared to its industry's average Forward P/E of 29.41.

 The Oil and Gas - Field Services industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 99, which puts it in the top 39% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.